 The healthcare sector faces several difficulties, including ID and verification of health records, patient data transfer, and forgery of clinical data.
 While distributed ledger technologies, like blockchain won’t solve them, they can help alleviate several key pain points in everyday business operations.
-Various way like using qr code security, blockchain technology have tried to solve the cracked spot
+Using blockchain secured qr code health information, has resolved a critical issue.

 How can ProofEasy help?

 The healthcare industry is one of the most important sectors in the world.
 But it is not without its pains.
 ProofEasy can help the healthcare industry by:

 Improving the legibility and security of Medical Prescriptions

 Interoperability issues leading to difficulties in secure data exchange & management

 Interoperability difficulties across various medical information systems have long upset payers and providers and nearly all stakeholders in the health system by challenging clinical and claims data in an increasingly value-based environment.
 As a result, sharing patient data while keeping a complete up-to-date record of a patient's diagnosis, medicines, and treatments is extremely difficult for the payers and providers.
 Further, provider groups frequently manage referrals through time-consuming manual processes using a combination of paper, phone, and email contacts, making data sharing problematic and susceptible to forgery.
 This assortment of information can lead to mistakes and other undesirable consequences, such as delayed care, unplanned visits, redundant testing, and dissatisfied physicians.

 Issues in Data Verification